 Falsework & Other Construction Consideration

-It is important that these codes and standards are also used to teach students in undergraduate studies in Nigeria and to make comparison of such codes with international codes.
-Since softwares are highly acceptable in design of structural elements in the world presently, it is important that the Nigeria Society of Engineers (NSE), make effort to ensure that these codes are integrated into design softwares used for design of structural elements in Nigeria.
+It is important that these codes and standards are also used to teach students in undergraduate studies in Nigeria and to make comparisons of such codes with international codes.
+Since the software is highly acceptable in the design of structural elements in the world presently, it is important that the Nigeria Society of Engineers (NSE), make an effort to ensure that these codes are integrated into design software used for the design of structural elements in Nigeria.

 There are a lot of manuals that guide highway designs in Nigeria.
 In a post titled: Different aspects of highway design, I showed the different kinds of designs common in highway works.
-These include: structural (thickness) design, geometric design, materials design, hydraulic design etc. The Nigerian Highway Manual contains guides for highway design and maintenance in Nigeria and all the aspects of design are covered.
-In my undergraduate, I was taught estimation of design traffic based on Design Manual for Roads and Bridges (DMRB) of UK even when there is Nigerian Highway Manual that shows how this can be done.
-It is important that these manuals are made available to Nigeria student civil engineers so that they would be enlightened about design standards and codes in Nigeria.
-The chart below shows layout of contents of Nigeria’s Highway Manual while figure 1 shows typical layout of pavement.
+These include structural (thickness) design, geometric design, materials design, hydraulic design, etc. The Nigerian Highway Manual contains guides for highway design and maintenance in Nigeria and all the aspects of design are covered.
+In my undergraduate, I was taught estimation of design traffic based on the Design Manual for Roads and Bridges (DMRB) of the UK even when there is a Nigerian Highway Manual that shows how this can be done.
+It is important that these manuals are made available to Nigerian student civil engineers so that they would be enlightened about design standards and codes in Nigeria.
+The chart below shows a layout of contents of Nigeria’s Highway Manual while Figure 1 shows a typical layout of pavement.

-“…the Manual aims to guide members of staff of the Ministry and engineering practitioners, with regard to standards and procedures that the Government deem acceptable; to direct practitioners to other reference documents of established practice where the scope of the Manual is exceeded; to provide a nationally recognized standard reference document; and to provide a ready source of good practice for the development and operation of roads in a cost effective and environmentally sustainable manner.”
+“…the Manual aims to guide members of staff of the Ministry and engineering practitioners, with regard to standards and procedures that the Government deems acceptable; to direct practitioners to other reference documents of established practice where the scope of the Manual is exceeded; to provide a nationally recognized standard reference document; and to provide a ready source of good practice for the development and operation of roads in a cost-effective and environmentally sustainable manner.”

 NB: The Manual is in two parts-Design (Part 1) and Maintenance (Part 2)

-Geometric design also called route design is about the location of the road with respect to other adjoining features.
-The setting-out of curves (horizontal, vertical and transition curves) are all carried out under geometric design.
-In the geometric design manual, the width of roads, width of shoulder elements and other geometric profile elements such as minimum grades and cross slopes (respectively) required for good drainage are provided.
+Geometric design also called route design is about the location of the road concerning other adjoining features.
+The setting-out of curves (horizontal, vertical, and transition curves) are all carried out under geometric design.
+In the geometric design manual, the width of roads, width of shoulder elements, and other geometric profile elements such as minimum grades and cross slopes (respectively) required for good drainage are provided.
 You can visit Road classification systems in Nigeria for more.
 You can download the manuals online or text the author for some of the manuals.